dotnet/sourcelink/README.md

 - The consumer of the package also needs Visual Studio 2017 Update 9 debugger.

 Consider including PDBs in the main package only if it is not possible to use .snupkg for the above reasons.
 For managed projects, consider switching to Portable PDBs by setting `DebugType` property to `portable`.
-This is the default on .NET SDK projects, but not classic .NET projects.
+This is the default for .NET SDK projects, but not classic .NET projects.

 ## Builds